 I look back on how I’ve wasted so much money, and frankly, I feel a tad ashamed about it, I have not been a good steward of my money.
 That old saying “the more you make, the more you spend” sure rang true for me.

-First order of business is to stop using my credit cards, check and done.
+The first order of business is to stop using my credit cards, check, and done.

 Second, make a budget, check and done.
 Read Living on $2700 a month